samuelbarrett1234/40KLearn/README.md

 convolutional neural network with a value head and a policy head, which guides the tree search algorithm.

-The 40K game will be simplified in the following way:
+The Warhammer 40K rules are available freely online, however the game has been simplified for the purposes of this project in the following way:
 - Units are fixed to moving on a coarse grid,
 - All units in a squad must have exactly the same unit stats,
 - No Psykers,